 Recreational swim schedule

-Open the summer recreational swim schedule (pdf, 209 kB).
-Brookdale Pool schedule in effect May 27, other outdoor pools in effect June 22, and indoor pool schedules change June 29.
+Open the recreational swim schedule (pdf, 778 kB).
 Please check schedules carefully as end dates vary.

 For the most up-to-date recreational swimming information, please call the respective facility.
 Schedules may change due to program requirements or maintenance needs.

 Recreational swim admission fees

 Price changes effective September 1, 2013.
 All prices include applicable taxes.

 - Children under 2 years of age – No charge

 *In order to access this special group rate, at least one (to a maximum of two) of the members attending the swim must be 18 years or older.